Yasmani Grandal Player Props: White Sox vs. Mets

-Yasmani Grandal, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the New York Mets, with Justin Verlander on the hill, July 19 at 7:10 PM ET.
+Yasmani Grandal, with a slugging percentage of .273 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the New York Mets, with Jose Quintana on the hill, July 20 at 1:10 PM ET.

-He racked up three RBI (going 2-for-3 with a home run and two walks) in his most recent game against the Mets.
+He had a hitless showing in his previous game (0-for-3) against the Mets.

 Yasmani Grandal Game Info & Props vs. the Mets